 If you listen to these commands and obey them faithfully, then the Lord your God will continue to keep his covenant with you and will show you his constant love, as he promised your ancestors.

-In biblical terminology this contract between God and Israel is often referred to as the Mosaic Covenant.
-The “if-then” statement in these verses reveals that it was conditional.
+The key point: The “if-then” statement in these verses reveals that the contract was conditional.
 Israel had to be obedient to God’s requirements in order to receive His blessings.

 Blessings for Obedience